 If buyers are looking outside of your normal service area, or they are in the market for properties with which you have little experience, you might find it advisable to refer them to an agent better suited to work with them.

-Perhaps your website gets a prospect to you that wants property in your MLS, but a 50-minute drive across town; you may find it better for your time and expense to refer them to an agent in that area.
+Perhaps your website snags a prospect for you that wants property in your MLS.
+However, they are located at a 50-minute drive across town.
+You may find it better for your time and expense to refer them to an agent in their area.
 Perhaps they're looking for commercial property and you're inexperienced in that area.
 It would definitely be better to refer them out in this case.

 Go With Your Gut

 You've just met a buyer prospect in your office and they spend the first 15 minutes of the conversation relating bad experiences with other agents.
-Or they tell you how they've always been mistreated in previous real estate dealings.
+Or, perhaps they tell you how they've always been mistreated in previous real estate dealings.

 These could be clients who will end up as plaintiffs.
 If you're getting a bad feeling, pay attention to it, as it could keep you out of court in the future.